 Their belief systems on sexuality are negative and when confronted when with a sexually confident individual, they end up lashing out.
 They may accuse you of being demanding, sexist, overbearing, horny, untrustworthy and etc. They aren’t lashing out for a lack of attraction, but because they are attracted and that attraction scares them.

-These accusations usually have little to no connection to reality, and a truly confident individual will simply ignore these accusations.
-The more forthright and authentic you make yourself, the more polarizing response you’ll invite from others.
+These accusations usually have little to no connection to reality and a truly confident individual will simply ignore them.
+The more forthright and polarizing you become, the more polarizing response you’ll invite from others.

 Redefining Rejection and Success

-How do you define yourself as someone successful in your dating life?
+How do you define yourself as someone successful in one’s dating life?
 By having three romantic partners at a go?
 By committing to one partner?
 Who’s more successful?
-The guy who dates 10 strippers at one go or the guy who commits to a long term relationship with one girl who he really enjoys being with.
+The guy who dates 10 strippers at one go or the guy who commits to a long term relationship with one girl who he truly enjoys being with.

 It’s easy to get sidetracked into the ego boost or validation.
-After all these years, I’m still amazed at how poorly I choose my romantic partners at times, after all, our minds are filled with unreliable biases.
+After all these years, I’m still amazed at how poorly I choose my romantic partners at times, after all, our minds are prone biases and errors.

 Take the average guy improves this area of his life by learning social skillsets.
-Not before long, he understands that dating and romantic relationships can be generated through his own actions and it’s not something that’s left to fate or circumstances.
+Not before long, he understands that dating and romantic relationships can be generated through his own actions and it’s not something that’s left to luck or fate.

 “Self-development” is working out for him.

 Through his newfound social skills, he goes around pursuing women who he isn’t genuinely interested in but for the sake of bragging rights.
 Is it an improvement after all right?
-He went from zero dates to many dates that he’s shit bored of.
-Forget about the fact that he isn’t really enjoying himself on these dates.
+He went from zero dates to many dates.
+He might not even really be into these women on these dates.

-Unfortunately, this, is a failure in itself, although he went from not dates to dates with girls that he feels “meh’ about.
+Unfortunately, this is a failure in itself.
+Even though he went from no dates to dates with girls that he feels “meh’ about.
 He’s still avoiding feeling vulnerable and at risk of being rejected by women that he’s genuinely interested in.
 The avoidance of this feeling is a failure it itself.

-“It’s better to fail on a date with a girl you like, than to sleep with a girl you don’t enjoy being around with.”
+“It’s better to fail on a date with a potential partner you desire, than to sleep with someone you don’t enjoy being around with.”

-This is why it’s important to define your own metrics of success in dating and relationships, not some arbitrary metric defined by society, self-development or pick up artist communities.
+This is why it’s important to define your own metrics of success in dating and relationships, not some arbitrary metric defined by society or other ideologies.

 The Art of Presenting Your Ideal Self

-There’s probably this one girl or guy at work or school that you’re obsessing or thinking about.
-You probably do not dare to ask him or her out… and it has been months.
-You start dreaming of a perfect scene… you and her walking down the wedding aisle and you so desire that ONE person as your boyfriend or girlfriend.
+The majority of us share one common experience of obsessing over this one girl or guy at work or school.
+You probably find yourself not daring to ask him or her out… and it has been months.
+You start dreaming of a perfect scene… you and them walking down the wedding aisle and you so desire that ONE person as your boyfriend or girlfriend.

-When you’re out on a date, instead of worrying if she likes you, sit back and evaluate if she has the values and traits you’re looking for.
+When you’re out on a date, instead of worrying if they like you, sit back and evaluate if he or she has the values and traits you’re looking for.
 This way you relieve pressure on yourself.
-You actually enjoy your dates and don’t have have a need to impress him or her.
+You get to enjoy your dates and don’t have have a need to impress him or her.